Staging a House on a Budget: 10 Tips from Experienced Realtors

 Most home sellers have two goals in mind.
 The first goal is to sell their home for as much money as possible, ultimately maximizing their profit.
 Their second goal is to sell the home as quickly as possible, so they can close the previous chapter in their life and move onto the next.
-These are great goals to have, and as a one percent commission realtor with a mission of being the most financially responsible way to buy or sell a home, we're here to teach you our top tips for staging a house on a budget.
+These are great goals to have, and as a 1.5% commission realtor with a mission of being the most financially responsible way to buy or sell a home, we're here to teach you our top tips for staging a house on a budget.

 Home staging isn't difficult and you shouldn't overthink it.
 There are many budget-friendly tips and tricks we've learned as real estate agents that can help you get your home ready for the market without breaking the bank.
 While not all of these goals are specifically related to home staging, they are all recommendations we think every seller should consider before listing their house for sale.